Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 The first proper Triumph Stag prototype, X763, was built in 1967 with a 2.5-litre inline six-cylinder engine.
 Sir Donald Stokes, on discovering that both the Leyland car divisions had V8 engines in the pipeline requested that Standard-Triumph should attempt to install a Rover unit in a Stag.

-At an STI Board Meeting held on an unknown date, Harry Webster, the firm’s Technical Director stated that the Rover V8 would not fit because of the height of the engine.
+At an Standard-Triumph International Board meeting held on an unknown date, Harry Webster, the firm’s Technical Director stated that the Rover V8 would not fit because of the height of the engine.

 Perhaps Sir Donald Stokes should have ordered Standard-Triumph to make the Rover V8 fit the Stag – it would surely have been cheaper to modify the Stag body than to invest in production tooling for the Standard-Triumph V8…